The purpose of this technique is to help you develop speed and evenness in your playing.

 This is the most likely exercise to get wrong and injure your hand.
 Injury most often comes from repetition on the crossing the thumb under, especially with scales that have an augmented 2nd, such as the B Minor scale.
 To prevent injury, do not overwork your hand.
 If you feel tightness or pain, ease off or stop.
 The best technique for crossing is not to stretch the finger under so much as to throw your hand quickly into the next position.
-There is of course some crossing, because as soon as your thumb plays its note, it begins to cross under towards its next note.
+There is of course some crossing because as soon as your thumb plays its note, it begins to cross under towards its next note.
 What is really happening is that your hand is lifting upward, then if your hand is relaxed, the thumb naturally follows under, collapsing into the hand’s relaxed state.
 Three techniques are combined almost simultaneously.
 1) The wrist is rolled, 2) the thumb collapses inward, 3) the hand is thrown into the next position.

 STEP 4 - Muscle Memory Enhancement

-The last step is to reinforce the muscle memory with one final exercise.
-Start by playing the first two notes of the scale up then back down.
+The last step is to reinforce muscle memory with one final exercise.
+Start by playing the first two notes of the scale moving up then back down.
 Go up the scales again, but add one more note, then come back down.
-Repeat the process, adding one additional note each time until you have added all 29 notes in the 4 octave scale, up and down.
+Repeat the process, adding one additional note each time until you have added all 29 notes in the 4-octave scale, up and down.
 Then repeat the process by removing one note of the scale until you are back where you started with just two notes in the scale.
 Make sure to never play a wrong fingering.

 STEP 5 - Assess Your Speed

 This is what you have been waiting for.
 Did it work?
 Can you play your scales faster?
 There is a very good chance that if you went through each of the exercises above correctly, your speed has increased.
 Sometimes you need to let it settle into your hands a few days and repeat the exercises.
-Take a break, relax your hands, if you are cold, run your hands, wrists and forearms under hot water then let’s see if your speed has increased.
+Take a break, relax your hands, if you are cold, run your hands, wrists, and forearms under hot water then let’s see if your speed has increased.

 Here are a couple of tips for you.

 If you are having trouble getting your hands aligned so that the right and left hands sound together, try the following: Think of your left hand pushing the right hand up the scale and your right hand pushing your left hand down the scale.
-The right hand should not pull the left hand up the scale, it makes the left hand lag behind for some reason.
+The right hand should not pull the left hand up the scale, it makes the left-hand lag behind for some reason.
 Push!
 Don’t pull.

 Video - Step by Step Instructions